ademgashi/QuixAssigment/README.md

 # Quix Backend Coding Challenge

-This is Synetec's basic API developer assessment.
+This Quix C# developer assessment.

 If you are reading this, you most probably have been asked to complete this assessment as part of Quix Technical challenge on interview process.